Catholic Schoolhouse Tour 3: Week 11

 Keep going in your Saint Margaret Mary Alaqcoque Fun pack!

-- Print the last commandment triangle for your Ten Commandments Banner.
-You can leave it up as decoration/reminder for the rest of the school year!
+Print the last commandment triangle for your Ten Commandments Banner.
+You can leave it up as a decoration/reminder for the rest of the school year!

 - Here is a link to a free worksheet for identifying types of triangles.

-- Search for buildings or architecture that incorporates trangles this week as you go about your errands.
-Often high rise buildings in big cities, museums, bridges, railroad trusses or even smaller ‘fancy’ buildings like banks will include triangles in their designs.
-If you don’t have time for that, take a trip to your attic and look at the triangular shaped supports holding up your roof!
+- Search for buildings or architecture that incorporate triangles this week as you go about your errands.
+Often high-rise buildings in big cities, museums, bridges, railroad trusses, or even smaller ‘fancy’ buildings like banks will include triangles in their designs.
+If you don’t have time for that, take a trip to your attic and look at the triangular-shaped supports holding up your roof!
 Then ask your students to identify what kind of triangles they are.

 - Design your own building or bridge on paper this week using triangles!

-- Check out the Tour II W11 post and the Tour II W11 post for some links and ideas for practicing your conjunctions.
+- Check out the Tour 1 W11 post and the Tour 2 W11 post for some links and ideas for practicing your conjunctions.

 - As you continue studying Rembrandt, I found these great printable art cards over at Layers-of-Learning.
-Print them and read them, or print and use as a matching game.
-I’m sure you can find a good use for them!
+Print them and read them, or print and use them as a matching game.

 - Here’s this week’s Classical Roots flash cards!
 Print and enjoy!